nathanqthai/docker-compose-elk/README.md

-# docker-compose-elk
+# Easy ELK using `docker-compose`
-Easy ELK stack using docker-compose.
+What the title says.